 Ever wonder what it would be like to belong to a model horse club?

 Palette of Fun 4-H members had fun painting glass marbles with hearts as a community service project.
-The heart marbles will be used as decorations for marriage counseling training classes.
-The 4-H'ers also painted heart magnets to take home.

 4-H is a youth organization that enables kids to have fun, meet new people, build self-confidence and learn by doing cool things.
 4-H leaders share their talents and expertise with children age 5-18 in a variety of topics.
 Pike County 4-H needs adult volunteers to help young people learn, have fun and develop skills for the future.

 The Palette of Fun 4-H Club is getting into the Christmas Spirit by creating trees from magazines and catalogs.
 What a beautiful way to recycle!